rtrussell/BBCSDL/README.md

      $ cd console/pico
      $ make

+To build for hardware other than a Pico (assuming the hardware is supported by the SDK) use:

+     $ cd console/pico
+     $ make BOARD=...

 At this point the files bbcbasic.uf2 and filesystem.uf2 should be in the build directory.

 Plug a Pico into the USB port while holding the boot button and then assuming developing